z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 Refer to IBM CICS(r) Application Programming reference for available parameters.

-!!!
-Note
+> [!NOTE]
-    * STRINGFORMAT is discarded as there is only one option.
+> * STRINGFORMAT is discarded as there is only one option.
-    * DATESEP(label) and TIMESEP(label) are added as extensions.
+> * DATESEP(label) and TIMESEP(label) are added as extensions.
-      Only the first byte is used.
+>   Only the first byte is used.
-    * DATESTRING returns the following 25-byte string.
+> * DATESTRING returns the following 25-byte string:
-      "Mon, 17 Dec 2007 10:20:30".
+>   "Mon, 17 Dec 2007 10:20:30".
 The time zone (e.g. GMT) is not returned.

 #### Errors

 * ABSTIME IS MANDATORY
 * BAD PARM

 #### Conditions (RESP/RESP2)

 * INVREQ/1